All Areas of Family Law

 When children are involved in a separation or divorce, it can be difficult for everyone involved.
 Parents take pride in protecting the best interests of their children, but they may not agree on how that should be done.
 If one spouse in a same-sex marriage is the biological mother or father of a child, but the other partner has not adopted the child, the biological parent will generally have an advantage in a timesharing dispute.
 If neither parent is a biological parent, the court will consider a number of factors when determining how to award custody between the divorcing spouses in a same-sex marriage.
 In situations in which both parents are legal guardians, the court will grant timesharing to each of them.
 Decisions regarding visitation rights and scheduling will be based on the best interests of the child.

 At the Law Offices of Carmen G. Soto, we are ready to assist spouses in a same-sex marriage with interpreting the evolving area of law governing their rights in marriage, divorce, and other family law matters.
 Compassionate Fort Lauderdale divorce lawyer Carmen G. Soto is prepared to help you further your interests.
 We are conveniently located across the street from the new Broward County courthouse, which means that we do not need to charge clients for parking or travel fees when we go to court on their behalf.
 Family law attorney Carmen G. Soto serves people throughout Broward County, including in Fort Lauderdale, Pembroke Pines, Hollywood, Miramar, Coral Springs, Pompano Beach, Davie, Plantation, Sunrise, Lauderhill, Weston, Tamarac, Margate, Hallandale Beach, Lauderdale Lakes, and other cities.
-To schedule a free phone consultation, call us at 954-523-0703 or contact us online.
+To schedule a phone consultation, call us at 954-523-0703 or contact us online.